ARI Postgraduate Research Recruitment policy notice

-LJMU may undertake market research and equal opportunities tracking activities with data obtained from applicants.
+LJMU may undertake equality, diversity and inclusion tracking activities and market research with data obtained from applicants.
 Where this is the case we will do so under our legitimate interests, and only where our processing does not override your interests and fundamental rights in compliance with Article 6(1)(f) of the GDPR.
 Such processing will not be used to make determinations of any kind about individuals.
-It will be used solely by LJMU for market research and benchmarking and will not be sold to any third parties.
+It will be used solely by LJMU for equal opportunities benchmarking and market research.

 Who has access to this data?

 Your application data will only be processed by staff in the ARI administrative team and service colleagues in other departments where they are required to assist you.

 Anonymous equality monitoring data will only be processed by staff in the ARI – EDI committee, who will use this for reporting.
 We will not normally pass your personal data any other third parties without your consent unless required to do so by law.